UUPharmacometrics/PsNR/README.md

 # PsNR
 R package for pharmacometric utilities used by PsN

-Currently this package contains the R functions needed to run qa.
+This package is needed for using the -rplots functionality in PsN.
+Currently this package does not contain all R functions available in PsN.
 This package removes the need for the old install_R_packages.R script as all dependencies will be taken care of by installing this package.

 # Installation instructions